Eduard Lasker

 Eduard Lasker (born Jizchak Lasker) (14 October 1829 – 5 January 1884) was a German politician and jurist.
 Inspired by the French Revolution, he became a spokesman for liberalism and the leader of the left wing of the National Liberal party, which represented middle-class professionals and intellectuals.
 He promoted the unification of Germany during the 1860s and played a major role in codification of the German legal code.
 Lasker at first compromised with Chancellor Otto von Bismarck, who later strenuously opposed Lasker regarding freedom of the press.
-In 1881, Lasker left the National Liberal party and helped form the new German Free Thought Party.
+In 1881, Lasker left the National Liberal party and helped form the new German Free-minded Party.

 Biography

 He was born at Jarotschin, a village in Posen, the son of a Jewish tradesman.
 He attended the gymnasium, and afterwards the University of Breslau.
 In 1848, after the outbreak of the revolution, he went to Vienna and entered the student's legion which played a prominent role in the disturbances; he fought against the imperial troops during the siege of the city in October.
 He then continued his legal studies at Breslau and Berlin, and after a visit of three years to England, then the model state for German liberals, entered the Prussian judicial service.